nolasco-ever/Simple-Sports-App/README.md

 # Simple-Sports-App
 An app that can track a person’s favorite sports team and look up their game history.
+Built using Kotlin.